amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 <!-- TODO: ember version badge 2.13.1 -->

-Ember Data has two main ways to load async relationship data through adapters.
+Ember Data has two main ways to load asynchronous relationship data through adapters.
 It is not always obvious when or why Ember Data calls the adapter hooks that it does, or doesn't.

-In this part, we'll explore how Ember Data response to a few different common scenarios.
+In Part 1, we'll explore how Ember Data responds to a few different common scenarios.
 In later posts we'll look at some less-straight-forward examples.

 <!--More-->